Zxidenbel/zxidenbel/README.md

   #### Four Colors
   Four Colors is a simple card game.
 It provides more of an input challenge than Chess because of interactions between players and cards.
   Four Colors also has the option of being networked.
 I may actually attempt this for Four Colors.
-  #### Platformer
-  Little has been decided about this project, but it would likely be inspired by a past abandoned concept for an action platformer created by my sister and I called Ride the Skyline.
-  #### Story-Focused Game
-  ...

 ### Have a Wonderful Day!